Baltimore’s aging sanitary sewer system causes millions of gallons of raw sewage enters our waterways each year.

 Getting sewage pollution in our waterways under control is a complicated challenge.
 To address the issue we work with volunteers, legislators, enforcement agencies, and residents in seeking effective solutions.

-Stand Against Pollution
+Stand Up Against Sewage

-Report pollution through our website.
+- Report pollution through our website

 - Be an advocate and speak out on clean water issues